CharlesHolbrow/monode/README.md

 > var monode = monodeInit();
 ```

-monode emits a 'device' event when a device becomes available.
+monode emits a 'device' event when a monome device is ready to use.
+'device' triggers:
-'device' triggers after monode initializes, AND when a device is connected via usb
+- after a device is connected via usb
+- once for each connected device after monodeInit is called for the first time

 ```
 // light grid led on key press monode.on('device', function(device) {